Please use the menu below to navigate to any article section:

 Post code: 3103

-With a great community feel and a small shopping precinct with all the necessities, Balwyn is on the quieter side.
+The suburb has a quiet community feel and a small shopping precinct with all the necessities.

 It’s also on the more exclusive side, boasting quiet, leafy streets, picture-perfect streetscapes, and stately homes.